SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.

-***Current status**: This string is a first draft, under active development.
-It is currently being reviewed.*
+**Current status**: This string is a first draft.
+It is being finalised after technical review.*

 **Contents**

 1. Full query in copy-pasteable format
 2. General notes about method for SDG 4
 3. Documentation and string sections for each target
-4. Authorship and review
+4. Contributions
 5. Footnotes